Crimean storm of 1854. Element drowned fleet

 The death of the newest sailing-and-screw ship “Prince” became completely legendary, this legend even renamed “Prince” to “Black Prince”.
 The ship never received permission to take refuge in Balaclava, so the captain, hoping for a steam engine, remained close to the shore.
 However, an overwhelming storm proved the fallacy of this hope.

 Captain Goodel gave the order to cut down all the masts, but the ship was disastrously unlucky.
-The rigging of the mizzen-mast fell into the area of propeller operation, which was soon blocked.
+The rigging of the mizzen-mast fell into the propeller area, which was soon blocked.
 Having lost the last mover, “Prince” after this lost its anchors.
 His fate at that moment was decided.
 A powerful element caught and crushed the ship on the rocks.
-According to eyewitnesses, after ten minutes of millstone from the once pride of the British fleet, only miserable pieces of the hull remained.
+According to eyewitnesses, after ten minutes of marine millstone from the once British pride fleet there were only miserable pieces of the case.

 The six surviving crew members of the “Prince” crew testified that at the last moment before the ship was carried onto the cliffs, Captain Goodel and Captain Bynton (an admiralty agent), having removed their outer clothing, announced to the crew that there was nothing on their part lost to save the ship and that now everyone should take care of themselves.
 In fact, no one canceled the “save whoever can” command.